penteado-git/penteado-git/README.md

 Here are some of the technologies and areas I have experience in:

-- **Data Analyst**:
+ Data Analyst:
   - Exploratory Data Analysis
   - Machine Learning
   - Data Visualization
   - Data Mining

-- **Full Stack Programmer**:
+ Full Stack Programmer:
   - Web Development
-  - Frontend: HTML, CSS, TypeScript, React, PHP
+  - Frontend: HTML, CSS, TypeScript, React, Tailwind
-  - Backend: Node.js, Python
+  - Backend: Node.js, Python, Java, PHP
   - Databases: SQL (MySQL, PostgreSQL) and NoSQL (MongoDB)
+  - Infra: Docker, AWS, Google Cloud

 I'm always interested in collaborating on challenging projects and learning from other developers and data scientists.

 <div >
   <a href="https://github.com/penteado-git">